An image of a cute white, green, and yellow caravan parked in a field.

 Running hard water through your caravan can cause scale to form on the inside of pipes, fixtures, coffee machines, hot water heaters and other appliances.
 This can eventually cause damage to your caravan’s pipework or cause appliances to break down.

-Chemical and Pesticides
+Chemicals and Pesticides

 There are a variety of dangerous chemicals and pesticides which make their way into the water supply and can pose a health risk for humans.
 They include: